plgreenLIRU/SMC_approx_optL/README.md

 ## Code structure

-Code accompanying the first submission of the paper is in the branch 'v1' and can be accessed using `git checkout v1`.
+Code accompanying the first submission of the paper (https://arxiv.org/abs/2004.12838) is in the branch 'v1' and can be accessed using `git checkout v1`.
 We are keeping the master branch separate so that we can use it to bring in future developments if needed.

-The examples in the paper can be replicated by running code in the folder `toy_problems`.
+Future versions will then be created when we develop beyond the original paper.

 ## Using the code
 If you would like to use the code, it would be really useful if did so by forking the current repository.
 This just gives us a way of seeing how the code is being used etc.